Michaelpalacce/Server/README.md

             /folder
             /folder2

-    - copy /folder into /folder2 since I cannot distinguish whether you are trying to copy a folder into itself which will brick your disk if it happens
+    - copy /folder into /folder2 since I cannot distinguish whether you are trying to copy a folder into itself which will brick your disk if it happen

-#Future Improvements:
-- Ability to tunnel through a different server